Background pattern

 • High blood glucose concentration (hyperglycemia).

-• Loss of body water (dehydration).
+• Loss of water from the body (dehydration).

 • Excess fluid in the blood vessels (hypervolemia),